etemesi254/zune-entropy/Readme.md

 Both of these are compression algorithms that work by using less bits to represent frequently occurring characters and more bits to represent less frequently occurring characters.

-The library is very much in beta  and some files may not work(siliesa/mozilla)
+The library is very much in beta  and some files may not work(like `siliesa/mozilla`)

 ### Huffman